lingtalfi/Models/DataTable/datatable.model.md

 - actionButtons: array of identifier => actionButton, each entry containing the following: same as bulkActions, with one more entry:
-                    - icon: string, an icon suggestion identifier
+                    - icon: string, an icon suggestion identifier Also, the default uri is:
+                - uri: string="/datatable-handler?type=action"